FAQs for Employers

 What if my employee’s available disposable income is less than the pay period amount on the order?

-Cash support (including spousal support) is withheld first, health care coverage premiums second, and “other” is last.
-If the employee has multiple notices for withholding, withhold first cash support (current and arrears) for all cases on a proportionate-share basis, then equally apply any remaining amounts to all orders with arrears.
+Cash support (including spousal support) is withheld first, health care coverage premiums second, and “other” last.
+If the employee has multiple withholdings, first withhold cash support (current and arrears) for all cases on a proportionate-share basis, then equally apply any remaining amounts to all orders with arrears.
 If any income is left after cash support is withheld, then withhold for the health care coverage, and “other” would follow.